-PDLS Plus, which includes all the function of PDLS, now comes for the first time with electronic cornering lights and an intersection assistant function based on navigation data.
+PDLS Plus, which includes all the functions of PDLS, now comes for the first time with electronic cornering lights and an intersection assistant function based on navigation data.
 As you approach a crossroads or T junction, the intersection assistant function activates the left and right cornering lights, and the light cone becomes wider and shorter – for enhanced illumination of your surroundings.

 © 2019 All rights reserved to